Samurai Festival 2024 relived the Age of War

 Did female samurai exist?

 Yes, they did.
 They were called Onna-Musha.
 They didn’t number that many, but they had their role in the Sengoku period.
 They were well represented at Samurai Festival 2024.
-That’s for sure
+That’s for sure.

-What was the biggest problem at the festival?
+The biggest problem at the festival

 So lighting changed as soon as the performer moved around the stage.
 That made photography hard.
 The only thing I could think of to help me was to use auto ISO.
 I let the camera control it for me, and it did a good job.
 It wasn’t the perfect solution, but it made my life easier.